 Simple English definitions for legal terms

-Read a random definition: public ground
+Read a random definition: chief use

 A Court of Common Pleas is a type of court that used to exist in England and Wales.
 It was a superior court that dealt with legal cases between people, such as disputes over property or contracts.
 The court was presided over by a chief justice and several other judges.
 Nowadays, in some states in the United States, a Court of Common Pleas is an intermediate-level or trial court that has general jurisdiction over many types of cases.